Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 NetworkTransform needs a way to help users smooth movements that can resist to different network conditions and allows users to extend it if needed.
 The previous implementation didn't offer much flexibility on what interpolation algorithm to use.
-If I wanted to create a Kalman Filter interpolator or a Quadratic interpolator instead of a linear interpolator, I would need to reimplement at least part of my own NetworkTransform.
+If I wanted to create my custom interpolation that prevents players from going through walls instead of interpolating linearly, I would need to reimplement at least part of my own NetworkTransform.

 It also didn't take into account network jitter, which becomes a visible issue on overloaded or unstable networks like you can find with mobile platforms

-The following video shows the MLAPI-0.1.0 NetworkTransform under 5% packet loss and 60-100ms jitter. https://user-images.githubusercontent.com/71790295/126506051-ebfb1974-e4fc-44ca-9923-2be450c722b6.mp4
+The following video shows the MLAPI-0.1.0 NetworkTransform under 5% packet loss and 60-100ms jitter.

+https://user-images.githubusercontent.com/71790295/126506051-ebfb1974-e4fc-44ca-9923-2be450c722b6.mp4

 ![](0000-network-transform-buffered-interpolation/jitter.jpg)

 This RFC suggests an extensible interface for users to use and create different interpolation algorithms.
 It also suggests a default buffered interpolator that'll resist to jitter.
 After this, users should be able to select the interpolation algorithm that best fits the GameObject they want to sync.